What is Payments Culture?

 Here's what this looks like:

-Some weeks, additional content including personal essays and case studies.
+Some weeks, I’ll add additional content including personal essays, case studies, and interviews with fintech leaders.

 I’m always interested to hear from those who read Payments Culture.